DKrawczyk/react-task-manager/README.md

                 return array;
             }

-9. One of the problems was with the button.
+- One of the problems was with the buttons.
 How to block them?
 This is my solution:

          <button onClick = {() => disabled={this.handleButtonUndoneTask(task)}>start</button>
          <button onClick = {() => disabled={this.handleButtonUndoneTask(task)}>done</button>